Pulover/PuloversMacroCreator/Documentation/About.md

 * Added *Apply* button to command windows.
 * Added *Icon*, *Always On Top* and *Cancel* options to *Message* command.
 * Added *Check for updates* feature.
-* Added Help and button and F1 Help to Command windows.
+* Added Help button and F1 Help to Command windows.
 * Added *Quick Select* to *Action* column (double-click for indentation).
 * Added option to choose between 64-bit and 32-bit versions during setup.
 * Added more icons and shortcuts.